soniprerna26/TSF-TASK/README.md

 Users should be able to:
   -  View the optimal layout for the component depending on their device's screen size.
-  -  See a hover state on desktop for the Sign Up call to action.
+  -  See a hover state on desktop for the sign up call to action.
   -  Should be able to use the integrated payment method.

 ## My Task